Fuel leak disrupts NASA's 2nd shot at launching moon rocket

 Forecasters expected generally favorable weather at Kennedy Space Center, especially toward the end of the two-hour afternoon launch window.

-At the same time, the rocket's lead engineers expressed confidence in the tightened-up fuel lines and procedure changes.
+On Monday, hydrogen fuel escaped from elsewhere in the rocket.
+Technicians tightened up the fittings over the past week, but launch director Charlie Blackwell-Thompson stressed that she wouldn't know whether everything was tight until Saturday's fueling.

-On Monday, a sensor indicated one of the four engines was too warm, but engineers later verified it actually was cold enough.
+Even more of a problem on Monday, a sensor indicated one of the rocket's four engines was too warm, but engineers later verified it actually was cold enough.
 The launch team planned to ignore the faulty sensor this time around and rely on other instruments to ensure each main engine was properly chilled.

 Before igniting, the main engines need to be as frigid as the liquid hydrogen fuel flowing into them at minus-420 degrees Fahrenheit (minus-250 degrees Celsius).
 If not, the resulting damage could lead to an abrupt engine shutdown and aborted flight.

 Mission managers accepted the additional risk posed by the engine issue as well as a separate problem: cracks in the rocket's insulating foam.
-But they acknowledged other problems could prompt yet another delay.
+But they acknowledged other problems — like fuel leaks — could prompt yet another delay.

 That didn't stop thousands from jamming the coast to see the Space Launch System rocket soar.
 Local authorities expected massive crowds because of the long Labor Day holiday weekend.